ashmind/slides/zero-allocations/zero-allocations.md

 # Do *you* need to aim for zero allocations?

+* Absolutely not
-* Absolutely not, unless you are have a very convincing reason
+    * unless you are have a very convincing reason

 ---

 ![bg left:60% width: 100%](./images/pepe-silvia.png)

 5 hours into implementing zero allocations, 5 lines of code written.

+---

+# Why?

+* Optimize bottleneck performance
+* Optimize library performance
+* Understand memory better

 ---